themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

   ...
 ~~~

-Those lines serve up an alternate `ie.css` file generated from the `ie.scss` file in your `sass` directory.
+Those lines serve up an alternate `ie.css` file generated from the `ie.scss` file.
 Compass includes it by default.

 ### That About Does It

 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="30:40" }}

-Remember that there are no hard and fast answers for any of this stuff.
-This field is changing every day, and new tools, technologies, and hacks come along regularly that could change your entire workflow.
+Remember that there are no hard-and-fast rules for any of this stuff.
+This field is changing every day, and new tools, technologies, and hacks regularly come along to change your entire workflow.

-This is awesome, and hopefully it's the reason why we started messing with this stuff in the first place.
-Good luck, happy coding, and let us know if you run into any problems that a Google search can't help you solve.
+This is awesome though, and hopefully it's the reason why we started messing with this stuff in the first place.
+Good luck, happy coding, and let us know if you run into any problems that a Google search doesn't readily solve.

 > {{ theme:partial src="aside-header" voice="potatowire" text="Until next week" }}
 >
 > Well, that's it for this week.
 If you have anything that you'd like to add to or correct in the show notes you can find me on Twitter [@potatowire](http://twitter.com/potatowire/) or feel free to send an email to me at potatowire dot com.
+Also let us know if you like this instructive type of show.
+It's an experiment that we may re-visit again.